SarthakVaishampayan/project-1.2/README.md

-# Gaming Parlour Booking System
+# Gaming Parlour Booking System created by Sarthak Vaishampayan

 A full-stack application for booking gaming parlours and consoles, built with React and Node.js.